-The decision to open a practice from scratch is a big one, and you'll likely seek out a lot of advice before officially making the decision for yourself.
-There will be a ton of questions and ideas constantly running through your head, and it's important to be able to control your thoughts and buckle down on some of the most important decisions that can have a big effect on the long term success of the practice.
+The decision to open a practice from scratch is one that takes time.
+You'll likely seek out advice from other ODs before officially making the decision for yourself.
+There will be many questions and execution ideas constantly running through your head.
+It's important to be able to focus your thoughts and buckle down on some of the most important decisions that can have a big effect on the long term success of the practice.

 We've had some conversations with experienced ODs and other members of the optical community and have come up with a list of some advice for those of you looking to get started on your own.
-Make sure you read these bits of optometry practice management advice before diving all in!
+Make sure you read these bits of optometry practice management advice before getting started!

 10 Pieces of Optometry Practice Management Advice for New Owners

 Be Prepared to be a CEO

 You're going to need to understand all aspects of running a business.
 Accounting, hiring, staff management, and marketing are all things that are going to fall on your shoulders.
 It's likely that you'll need to seek out help from an accountant and a business lawyer in order to keep all of your bases covered, and those resources don't come without a significant price.